MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 ## Record Name

 Naming is hard.
-The "HTTPSSVC" is proposed as a placeholder.
+The "SVCB" is proposed as a placeholder that is easy to search for and replace when a final name is chosen.
-Other names for this record might include ALTSVC, HTTPS, HTTPSSRV, B, or something else.
+Other names for this record might include B, ALTSVC, HTTPS, HTTPSSRV, HTTPSSVC, or something else.

 ## Applicability to other schemes